LucaElian/LucaElian/README.md

 I'm currently pursuing a **Technical Degree in Programming at Universidad Tecnológica Nacional (UTN)** in Argentina.

-I enjoy building software and learning through projects, with a particular interest in **application development, databases and software architecture**.
+I enjoy learning through projects and building software with a particular interest in **application development, databases and software architecture**.

-My current projects include web and desktop applications developed with **C#, ASP.NET Web Forms, SQL Server, C++, Python and CustomTkinter**.
+My current work includes web and desktop applications using **C#, ASP.NET Web Forms, SQL Server, C++, Python and CustomTkinter**.

 <br>